headforwards-spd/headforwards-website/src/pages/info-pages/working-from-home-and-its-impact-on-productivity.md

           We have a simple system in place that will enable us to closely monitor our productivity into the future – wherever our teams are located.
+  - type: article-component
+    articles:
+      - linkText: Read more
+        link: 5ffa59b0-a18b-11ea-8793-17b8dc61ba9d
+      - linkText: Read more
+        link: 0cd74ed0-0fac-11ea-843f-932c76de5936
+seo:
+  description: As staff around the world have moved to working from home during
+    lockdown, Headforwards has looked at its productivity impact in comparison with office based working.
+  title: Working from home and its impact on productivity
 uuid: 71165820-d322-11ea-939f-c56422732714
 type: blog-page
 parent: insights